agencyenterprise/ndx-nirs/README.md

 The NWB NIRS neurodata type was inspired by the [SNIRF](https://fnirs.org/resources/software/snirf/) data specification ([Github](https://github.com/fNIRS/snirf)).
 Many of the data fields can be directly mapped from SNIRF to NWB and vice-versa.
 We expect to release a SNIRF<->NWB conversion tool in the near future to improve compatibility between data standards and ease the burden of conversion on NIRS researchers.

 ## NWB NIRS data architecture

+The two principal neurodata types of this extension are ``NIRSDevice``, which holds information about the NIRS hardware and software configuration, and ``NIRSSeries``, which contains the timeseries data collected by the NIRS device.

+``NIRSSourcesTable``, ``NIRSDetectorsTable``, and ``NIRSChannelsTable`` are children of ``NIRSDevice`` which describe the source and detector layout as well as the wavelength-specific optical channels that are measured.

+Each row of ``NIRSChannelsTable`` represents a specific source and detector pair along with the source illumination wavelength (and optionally, in the case of fluorescent spectroscopy, the emission/detection wavelength).
+The channels in this table correspond have a 1-to-1 correspondence with the data columns in ``NIRSSeries``.

 1. ``NIRSSourcesTable`` stores rows for each optical source of a NIRS device. ``NIRSSourcesTable`` includes:
     - ``label`` - the label of the source